bpucker/bHLH_annotator/family_annotator/README.md

 ```

 ## Family definition
-To use the annotator for a family, specific files have to be defined in family_info.csv.
+To use the annotator for a family, specific files have to be defined in family_annotator.csv.
 The files refered to need to be placed in the 'data' folder.

 ```